jhirschb/memorzr/README.md

 # memorzr

-Some code snippets, templates and patterns.
+Some code snippets for different languages and environments.